wirefalls/geo-nft/README.md

 awk, curl, grep, gunzip, sed, sort, stat

 #### Discussions
-Please see our [Discussions Page](https://github.com/wirefalls/geo-nft/discussions) to share ideas or ask questions about the project.
+Please see our [Discussions Page](https://github.com/wirefalls/geo-nft/discussions) to ask for help, share ideas, or for questions about the project.

 #### Around the Web
 Feature Article - LinuxSecurity.com - [Geolocation for nftables Brings Simplicity & Flexibility to Geolocation Matching](https://linuxsecurity.com/features/features/geolocation-for-nftables)

 Slashdot.org - [Should You Block Connections to Your Network From Foreign Countries?](https://news.slashdot.org/story/21/02/13/2231248/should-you-block-connections-to-your-network-from-foreign-countries)
-&nbsp;

 ### License
 ***Geolocation for nftables*** is licensed under the [GNU GPLv2](./LICENSE) (or at your option, any later version).